gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 ## Authorization Header

-This header must be included in all requests that require authentication.
+This header must be included in all requests that require authorization.

 Header |  Description
 ---------  | -----------
-Authorization      | Use the format `bearer access_token`.
+Authorization      | Identifies the Morpheus API access token in the format `bearer access_token`.
 Example: `Authorization: bearer e1d62c34-f7f5-4713-a874-31491e7707de`

 ## Get Access Token